mcantelon/fashion-quest/doc/source/elements.rst

 Game state is used to keep track of game conditions other than the state of other game elements.
 State can be referenced, or set, from logic within commands, transitions, and events.

-One example from the `Pirate Adventure Knockoff` demonstration is tide state.
+One example, from the `Pirate Adventure Knockoff` demonstration game, is tide state.
 Tide state is changed using transitions that set state using simple logic, such as the line shown below.

 .. code-block:: ruby